dmytrosen/DbApi/README.md

 ## Why Runner parses SQL tables?

-It is all well and good when stored procedure is brand new and shiny, and all input and output parameters match types of relative columns of tables, which they suppose to match.
+It is all well and good when stored procedure is brand new and shiny, and all input and output parameters match types of relative table columns, which they suppose to match.
 A day comes, when another developer changes type of one of the column.
 Now type of respective input (or output) parameter does not match the table column type.
 This problem is difficult to identify, and sometimes code